Tehnix/template-mobile-wasm/README.md

 rustup target add x86_64-apple-ios # iOS simulator, also needed on Arm Macs.
 ```

-and then build for our targets:
+and then build the library for all of our targets:

 ```bash
 carbo build --release --target=aarch64-apple-darwin